Educational guide

 Use examples carefully

-Examples improve quality, but each example adds tokens.
-Keep the smallest set that teaches the pattern and remove examples that repeat the same idea.
+Examples can improve quality, but each example adds input tokens.
+Keep examples that teach a distinct pattern and remove examples that repeat the same structure or edge case.

 Separate reusable instructions from variable input